cmmedu/cmmedu-ordertable-xblock/README.md

 The EOL Order XBlock assigns scores based on:
 - Correct order of all elements
-- Partially correct (some elements in correct order)
 - Incorrect (wrong order)

 ## License